Boundary Conditions

 Tangential magnetic field = 0

-B_θ = B_φ = 0 at boundaryRarely used in geodynamo context but available for special applications.
+B_θ = B_φ = 0 at boundaryRarely used in geodynamo context, and not yet implemented.

 Usage